sudocrystal/scc-compsci/141/day-by-day/day08.md

       return num;
    }

-   // returns a summary of the factors of two for a given number
+   // prints a summary of the factors of two for a given number
    // logic is: divide number by 2 until you reach an odd number
    // e.g. showTwos(18) --> prints "18 = 2 * 9"
+   // e.g showTwos(120) --> prints "120 = 2 * 2 * 2 * 15"
+   // What if returns?
    public static void showTwos(int num) {
       String twos = num + " = ";
       while(num % 2 != 1) {